bookia20/devday18/README.md

   from awsglue.dynamicframe import DynamicFrame
   ```

   ii.
-Find the last call before the the line that start with the datasink.
+Find the last call before the the line that starts with the datasink.
 This is the dynamic frame that is being used to write out the data.
 Let’s now convert that to a DataFrame.
-Please replace the <DYNAMIC_FRAME_NAME> with the name generated in the script.
+Add the following code before this line.
+Please replace the <DYNAMIC_FRAME_NAME> with the name generated in the script e.g. add the following code before this line.

   ```